vishwaksenan/named_entity_recognition/README.md

 #### Own NER model coming up using Word embedding neural network
 For making our own neural network for NER, it is essential to get required dataset.
 Please try to contact me if you have any ideas on how to implement and download the dataset for our NER.
+Email me: vishwak1998@gmail.com